coin-workshop/coine-2024-auckland/postproceedings.md

 Authors are encouraged to include their [ORCIDs](https://goo.gl/hbsa4D){:target="_blank"} in their papers.
 Springer offers the inclusion of [embedded videos](http://www.springer.com/gp/computer-science/lncs/embedded-videos/15066970){:target="_blank"} in proceedings papers.

-The corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign the pre-filled [License-to-Publish form](assets/doc/SNCS_ProceedingsPaper_LTP_ST_SN_Switzerland.docx){:target="_blank"}.
+The corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign the pre-filled <a href="assets/doc/SNCS_ProceedingsPaper_LTP_ST_SN_Switzerland.docx" target="_blank">License-to-Publish form</a>.
 The corresponding author signing the copyright form should match the corresponding author marked on the paper.
 Once the files have been sent to Springer, changes relating to the authorship of the papers cannot be made.

 If the authors are interested in Open Access or Open Choice, please refer to [Open Access Publishing in Springer Computer Proceedings](https://www.springer.com/gp/computer-science/lncs/open-access-publishing-in-computer-proceedings){:target="_blank"} webpage for prices and additional information.
 An invoicing address and the CC-BY License-to-Publish agreement must be submitted together with the other files for publication.